cw-ec/reports_creation/components/README.md

 ## Report Generation Scripts

-The report generation scripts make up the majority of the code in this project.
-These scripts are responsible for ingesting data, data cleaning and processing the data so that can be easily processed by the report generation scripts.
+The scripts associated with report generation make up the majority of this project.
+These scripts are responsible for ingesting, cleaning and processing the data so that it is correctly formatted for the report generation scripts.
 These scripts all follow the same basic structure for each given report.
 A general description of this structure can be found below.